 How to Apply

 Stipends and Benefits: Fellowship stipends will be competitive with federal guidelines as set by the National Institutes of Health (NIH), with annual increases as allowed by these guidelines.
 Health insurance will also be provided.
-In addition, each fellowship includes an allowance for research and teaching activities, travel, support for mentoring an undergraduate student, workshops on workplace skills, and participation in annual SPIRE events.
+If funds are available, additional support is provided for teaching activities, travel, support for mentoring an undergraduate student, workshops on workplace skills, and participation in annual SPIRE events.
 Each fellowship is three years.

 SPIRE scholars are eligible for all other benefits provided to traditional UNC-Chapel Hill postdocs (Office of Postdoctoral Affairs) including sick leave and vacation.
 SPIRE policy allows for maternity/paternity leave.